derkaczda/derkaczda/README.md

 ### Hi there 👋

+I am a Computer Science student at the Tenical University of Munich, interested in Computer Vision and Computer Graphics combined with Deep Learning.

 <!--
 **derkaczda/derkaczda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.